Morning Glory poster

 The inciting incident occurs at 13 minutes when Network executive Jerry offers Becky a job as executive producer of "Daybreak," the last-place morning show at IBS, giving her a chance to prove herself in network television..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Becky fires co-anchor Paul McVeigh and uses a contractual loophole to force legendary but difficult newsman Mike Pomeroy onto Daybreak, irreversibly committing to her bold strategy to save the show., moving from reaction to action.
+This shows the protagonist's commitment to Becky fires co-anchor Paul McVeigh and uses a contractual loophole to force legendary but difficult newsman Mike Pomeroy onto Daybreak, irreversibly committing to her bold strategy to save the show., moving from reaction to action.

 The Collapse moment at 79 minutes (74% through) represents the emotional nadir.
 Here, The network cancels Daybreak despite Becky's efforts, and she has a breakdown on air.
-Her dream job ends in failure, and her relationship with Adam falls apart due to her inability to balance work and life., illustrates the protagonist at their lowest point.
+Her dream job ends in failure, and her relationship with Adam falls apart due to her inability to balance work and life., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 79% of the runtime.
 Becky receives a job offer from a prestigious news program (her dream), but Mike reveals he's finally decided to fight for Daybreak, making Becky realize what truly matters to her is the work she loves, not prestige., demonstrating the transformation achieved throughout the journey.